• Abravanel’s World of Torah

 Abravanel’s World of Torah

-is an enticingly innovative yet thoroughly loyal rendition of a major 15th century Hebrew classic.
+is an enticingly innovative yet thoroughly loyal rendition of a major fifteenth-century Hebrew classic.

-For the first time, Don Yitzchak Abravanel’s Bible commentary has become accessible in ENGLISH.
+For the first time, Don Yitzchak Abravanel’s Bible commentary has become accessible IN ENGLISH.

 Bible studies